BMI-Estimation/main/readme.md

   - Choose this option if you need to see if there were any errors during the image processing.

 - 'Show Image Segmentation'
-  - Shows the seperation of the pixel masks from the original image.
+  - Shows the separation of the pixel masks from the original image.

   - Shows the pixel masks from foreground extraction as well as the pixel masks extracted from the Mask RCNN object detection.

+## Evaluating Model Performance

+Place the following files in to the root directory:

+- front.csv
+- side.csv
+- Front.h5
+- Side.h5
+- BMI.h5
+- BMI.csv

+Run the Analysis.py file.

+    python Analysis.py

+> *Note: Later releases will include the ability to only analyse Front, Side and BMI models separately.
+For the moment, all of the above files are required.
+If you have not trained all the models or have all the data as described earlier in these instructions, use the default files as provided in this repo.